 29 – Miss Maple’s Seeds, Eliza Wheeler

 Fall is the time to collect, harvest, and preserve seeds to plant the following year.
 (Pumpkin and pepper seeds are our favorite to save).
 Miss Maple, however, takes it a step further: she travels the land searching for orphan seeds that got lost during spring planting and takes them home with her to keep them safe till next spring.
 She scrubs them clean and tucks them in.
 During the long winter, she spends the time reading, telling stories, and singing.

 We love the beautiful artwork, the labeled seed chart, and the idea that everything in the world deserves loving attention and care.

 30 – Life on Mars, Jon Agee (National Aviation History Month)

-You didn’t think I will forget that November is an Aviation History month, did you?
+You didn’t think I would forget that November is an Aviation History month, did you?
 Life on Mars is sure to induce some giggles.
 A young astronaut travels a long way from Earth to prove that there’s life on Mars.
 He even brought chocolate cupcakes.
 Agee’s engaging drawings perfectly capture the spirit of the adventure.
 My kids love yelling, “he is behind you,” at the hapless hero of the story.
 The surprise ending is delightfully satisfying.

 This month offers a great opportunity to talk about the Wright Brothers, aviators in history, famous aviatrices (who is that?), and more.
 You can even do an aviation lesson from study.com or check out some ideas for celebrating.